 Vision test for pilots

-Generally, I perform the eye test as part of the aeromedical examination.
+Generally, I do the eye test as part of the aeromedical examination.

-However, everyone who needs to see an ophthalmologist:
+However, everyone has to see an ophthalmologist in the following cases:

 - When the strength of the glasses has changed